Shad0wGlitch/BladeBTC/README.md

 #### Blockchain Wallet

 - Create new Wallet on Blockchain website.
 [BlockChain](https://blockchain.info/en/wallet/#/signup)
-- In Settings / Security - Setup second password for your wallet.
 - In Settings / Security / Advance settings - Withelist your public IP.
 - Save your Wallet ID for later.